King's Baptist Grammar School

-King's Baptist Grammar School is a Baptist school in Wynn Vale, a north eastern suburb of Adelaide, South Australia, having moved from nearby Tea Tree Gully where it was known as Tea Tree Gully Christian School.
-The school is also recognised for its annual musical production, which was once held at the Shedley Theatre in Elizabeth, but is now held in the King's community chapel.
+King's Baptist Grammar School is a Baptist school in Adelaide, South Australia with two campuses.
+The first campus opened in Wynn Vale, a north eastern suburb of Adelaide, South Australia, in 1989, having moved from nearby Tea Tree Gully where it was known as Tea Tree Gully Christian School; a second campus, located in Mount Barker, was opened in 2023.

 History

 Construction of the Wynn Vale site began in November 1988, as part of the Golden Grove development.
-On 7 February 1989, King's opened on its Wynn Vale Campus with 300 students.
-The oval and library are shared with the government Keithcot Farm Primary School.
+On 7 February 1989, King's Baptist Grammar School opened on its Wynn Vale Campus with 300 students.

-The school's most recent addition was a new science and performing arts building (completed at the end of 2004) including four specialist laboratories, four instrumental teaching rooms, a keyboard lab, and amphitheatre, as well as an extension to the Design and Technology building, dedicated to CAD.
+The school was expanded with a new science and performing arts building (completed at the end of 2004) including four specialist laboratories, four instrumental teaching rooms, a keyboard lab, and amphitheatre, as well as an extension to the Design and Technology building, dedicated to CAD.

 In 2013, 950 students were enrolled at the school.

+In 2025, the school had 1,316 students enrolled across both campuses.

 Facilities

+The school shares an oval, library and out-of-school hours care facility with the government Keithcot Farm Primary School.
+A second public oval is also accessed by the school.

 The school's arts program is a popular extra-curricular activity amongst students.
 The school competed in the Rock Eisteddfod Challenge until 2003, after which it began producing and performing its own musical productions.

-In 2011, the school completed construction on a new gymnasium.
-This facility contains two basketball courts, two classrooms, a weights room, change rooms and plenty of storage space.
-In the same year, the school also completed construction on a library upgrade, pulling the once outdated building into a 21st-century building.
-The new library contains ample space for students to read and work, as well as computers, tablets and laptops.